 Written as one word from mid-14c.
 As a verb, "to celebrate Christmas," from 1590s.
-Father Christmas first attested in a carol attributed to Richard Smart, Rector of Plymtree (Devon) from 1435-77.
-Christmas-tree in modern sense first attested 1835 in American English, from German Weihnachtsbaum.
-Christmas cards were first designed 1843, popular by 1860s; the phrase Christmas-card was in use by 1883.
-Christmas-present is from 1769.
+Father Christmas is attested in a carol attributed to Richard Smart, Rector of Plymtree (Devon) from 1435-77.
+Christmas-tree in the modern sense is attested by 1835 in American English, rendering German Weihnachtsbaum.
+Christmas cards were first designed in 1843, popular by 1860s; the phrase Christmas-card was in use by 1850.
+Christmas present is from 1769.
 Christmas Eve is Middle English Cristenmesse Even (c.
 1300).